Beaver recovery network

 Do beavers cause damage to farmland and the wider countryside?

 Evidence from Europe and elsewhere in the UK shows that beaver damage is, in the vast majority of cases, small-scale and localised.
 The presence of beavers across large parts of Europe has become more common place, including in farmed landscapes and more urban environments.
-Where beavers are considered a problem it is usually treated as a manageable issue with many effective techniques available.
+95% of beaver activity is within 20m of a water course.
+Where beaver activity is considered a problem, it is usually treated as a manageable issue with many effective techniques available.
 These include the removal of dams, the introduction of overflow piping, tree protection or the installation of fencing (as one does for deer and rabbits).

 Do beavers pose a flooding threat?